 - We will encourage communication and feedback among everyone in the process, and that includes you.
 You will not be left out of the process.

 To start, we will publish any format that is readily producible by print-to-order (PTO) technology and is also served well by e-book formats.
-This includes print and digital fiction and non-fiction picture books, early readers, chapter books, middle grade novels, YA novels, poetry or short story anthologies, graphic novels, and activities and crafts.
+This includes print and digital fiction and non-fiction picture books, early readers, chapter books, middle grade novels, YA novels, poetry or short story anthologies, graphic novels, coloring books, and crafts.

 The “Other” category for writers on our Submittable page exists to allow those who have created work for young people that they feel accurately represents our values and would be of interest to us, but doesn’t quite fall under any of the more traditional categories listed.
 If you’re a writer and you’re not sure where your submission should go, the “Other” category is a good option.